What is Process Management?

 - To delete a status, click Delete .

 - The first status is the Initial Status that records will begin in.

 - These status names are reflected in the drop-down lists in the Process Flow Settings section below.

-In this section you set up actions that occur between the statuses you've defined above.
-The section contains one block for each action.
+This section sets up actions that occur between the statuses you've defined above.
+This section contains one block for each action.
 You can set the following fields: